ericniebler/range-v3/README.md

   - Observation: `reverse_copy` algorithm and `reverse` adaptor are really the same.
 (Oops, there already is a `reverse` algorithm and it does an in-place reverse.
 Hrm.
 Maybe call it `inplace_reverse`?)
   - No, probably better to draw a distinction between INVOKE notation (e.g. `reverse(rng)`) and PIPE notation (e.g. `rng | reverse`), the former being eager when an operation supports it, and the latter being lazy.
+  - No, probably even better:
+    * For all algorithms that take an output iterator, provide an overload that doesn't, but mutates the input sequence in-place.
+Return the new range, along with an iterator showing current output position.
+Lazy adaptors get their own names.